ENVST-UA 100, 101, and 900 are required for the major in environmental studies; ENVST-UA 100 and 101 are required for the minor.

 Fundamental Dynamics of Earth's Atmosphere and Climate

 ENVST-UA 360 Identical to MATH-UA 228.
-Prerequisites: Calculus I (MATH-UA 121) or equivalent with a B-minus or higher.
+Prerequisite: Calculus I (MATH-UA 121) or equivalent with a B-minus or higher.
 Recommended: General Physics I (PHYS-UA 11) or equivalent; further coursework in calculus.
 Pauluis, Smith.
 4 points.

 The unifying principles of planetary fluid dynamics.
 Topics: global energy balance, convection and radiation (greenhouse effect), effects of planetary rotation (Coriolis force), structure of atmospheric circulation (Hadley cell and wind patterns), structure of oceanic circulation (wind-driven currents and thermohaline circulation), and climate and climate variability (including anthropogenic warming).